justinal64/alphastacker/README.md

-<h3>In this project I will create a stacker that look like below</h3>
+#AlphaStacker

+## Description
+In this project I am creating an alphastacker.
+What is an alphastacker?
+See below.
+To complete this project I used a nested for loop and the % operator.
 <p>
 a
 <br>